-Effective May 1, 2023, each Independent Trustee receives a quarterly retainer of \$26,000.
-Prior to May 1, 2023, each Independent Trustee received a quarterly retainer of \$22,500.
-Each Independent Trustee also receives \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of inperson attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$1,500 for any other special meetings attended by videoconference or teleconference at which Board action is taken or materials are prepared.
+Effective January 1, 2024, each Independent Trustee receives a quarterly retainer of \$26,000; \$4,000 for each special in-person meeting attended, or any special meeting attended by videoconference or teleconference in lieu of in-person attendance in accordance with SEC exemptive relief or to address particularly complex matters or matters requiring review of significant materials in advance of the meeting; and \$2,000 for each other special meeting attended by videoconference or teleconference at which Board action was taken and/or materials were prepared for review.
 The Trust has no pension or retirement plan.
 No other entity affiliated with the Trust pays any compensation to the Trustees.